-4. Post a prayer at the Wall
+Post a prayer at the Western Wall

 Get a direct line to Heaven at the beating heart of Jerusalem.

 It is important to Jewish people because of its connection to the Temple Mount and its proximity to the room where the Ten Commandments were kept, the Holy of Holies.
 The Wall is the closest place to the Holy of Holies where Jews are able to pray.
 Also, Jewish tradition maintains that the third, and final, temple will be built on Temple Mount

 There are Jewish men wearing fringed prayer shawls bowing repeatedly to the wall, prayer books in hand.
 Women from all around the world gather, many bent over in deep prayer, their foreheads resting on the wall.
 Other women place their hands on the wall, their eyes closed in prayer.
-Groups of soldiers are sworn in to the IDF.
+Groups of soldiers are sworn into the IDF.
 Joyous Bar Mitzvah celebrations abound.

 Make sure that you write your wish or prayer on a scrap of paper and tuck it into the cracks in the wall as visitors have done for years.
 Each of these scraps of paper represents someone’s prayers of adoration, gratitude or desperation.
 You never know … your wish may be fulfilled.

 - Remember that the Western Wall is the holiest sites in Jerusalem and you should dress appropriately.
 For women, this means covering your legs and arms.

 - Try to visit at different times of the day.
 The Wall is at its liveliest during the day but the atmosphere at night is something special.